nickbrandt/GitLab/doc/development/documentation/styleguide.md

 separate projects (for example, linking to Omnibus docs from GitLab docs), you must use absolute URLs.

-Linking to other documentation content is not as straightforward as we'd like.
+Linking to internal documentation content is not as straightforward as we'd like.
+For example, not using relative to root links or `.html` extensions can make it difficult to determine the link you'd like to refer to.
 However, in order to XYZ we established the following style requirements.

 To link to internal documentation: